 Funded by Erasmus+, the project aims to:

-- Develop new teaching practice for dancers with learning disabilities, Autism or both, underpinned by safe practice
+- Develop new teaching practice for dancers with additional learning support needs, underpinned by safe practice

 - Enabling people to fulfil their potential